 The Best Tablets for 3-Year-Olds

-The eight-inch HD display is great for both you and your child, while the 32-gig internal storage (expandable with an additional microSD card) holds a ton of pre-loaded games and your child’s photos.
-Plus, you get 10 hours of battery life.
+The newest member of Amazon's Fire family, this 10th generation tablet has an eight inch HD display.
+It comes with 32 GB of storage, expandable by up to 1 TB.
+The battery lasts up to 12 hours, and the CPU is an upgrade: Quad-core 2.0 GHz.
+It also has Dolby Atmos sound, the same as the 10 inch model.
 Don’t be deceived by its cutesy exterior; this is a proper Fire device, and as such, you’ll enjoy watching your own Netflix after hours, returning it to its child-friendly settings for your kiddo the next morning.
-Finally, with internet access, your child can connect to the company’s FreeTime Unlimited (the first year included), which offers 20,000 popular apps and games, videos, books, Audible books, and educational content from PBS Kids, Nickelodeon, Disney, and others.
-It’s crazy good and at a crazy good price.
+Finally, with internet access, your child can connect to the company’s FreeTime Unlimited (the first year is included), which offers 20,000 popular apps and games, videos, books, Audible books, and educational content from PBS Kids, Nickelodeon, Disney, and others.

 Verizon's Gizmo tablet lets parents customize the content children can access based on their age.
 Parents set screen time limits.
 And the parent dashboard lets you see precisely what your kid is doing online.
 The durable bumper case keeps the tablet safe.
 And the tablet itself gives kids access to 300 learning apps.
 If you want to use this yourself, get out of Kids World and access the full adult tablet experience.
 It has a front camera and a back camera, plus an eight inch display and 14 hours of battery life.